Sir John Cole, 1st Baronet

 Sir John Cole, 1st Baronet (died 1691) was an Anglo-Irish politician.

+Biography

-He was the second son of Sir William Cole (died 1653), a key figure in the Plantation of Ulster, and his second wife Catherine Parsons, daughter of Sir Lawrence Parsons of Birr Castle, Baron of the Court of Exchequer (Ireland) and Anne Malham.
+Sir John Cole was the second son of Sir William Cole (died 1653), a key figure in the Plantation of Ulster, and his second wife Catherine Parsons, daughter of Sir Lawrence Parsons of Birr Castle, Baron of the Court of Exchequer (Ireland) and Anne Malham.
 William was a Londoner, the only son of Emmanuel Cole, from a family which originated in Devon.
 Sir Arthur Ingram, the investor, landowner and politician was a cousin through William's mother, Margaret Ingram.
 John's elder brother Michael was the ancestor of the Earl of Enniskillen.

-Cole was a Royalist who, as Governor of Enniskillen, had been a prominent promoter of the interests of Charles II of England.
+Sir John Cole was a Royalist who, as Governor of Enniskillen, had been a prominent promoter of the interests of Charles II of England.
 On 23 January 1661, he was made a baronet of Newland in the Baronetage of Ireland in recognition of his loyalty to the Crown.
-Cole sat in the Irish House of Commons as the Member of Parliament for Fermanagh between 1661 and 1666, and from 1661 to his death he was Custos Rotulorum of Fermanagh.
-Cole was one of the commissioners appointed to implement the Act of Settlement 1662 in Ireland.
+Sir John Cole sat in the Irish House of Commons as the Member of Parliament for County Fermanagh between 1661 and 1666, and from 1661 to his death he was Custos Rotulorum of Fermanagh.
+Sir John Cole was one of the commissioners appointed to implement the Act of Settlement 1662 in Ireland.
 In 1675 he was made a member of the Privy Council of Ireland.